Introduction to financial markets

 Markets like Brent and West Texas Intermediate (WTI) crude oil are two major commodity markets and are seen as benchmarks in the oil industry.
 These markets are influenced by geopolitical events like international conflicts that can interrupt the supply of these commodities.

 Oil benchmarks tend to see a lot of volatility.
 During the coronavirus pandemic, for instance, global demand for oil fell drastically.
 This fall in demand saw oil prices reach all-time lows.

 - Precious metals

-Precious metals also have strong correlations to specific markets.
-For example, AUD is strongly correlated to gold because Australia is a large producer of precious metals.
+Precious metals also have correlations to specific markets.
+For example, AUD is correlated to gold because Australia is a large producer of precious metals.

 Agricultural markets are food or natural resources like cotton and lumber that are produced on farms or plantations.
 These resources have many practical uses in our society and for that reason are valuable, sought-after goods.

 There are many different agricultural markets, such as sugar, corn, wheat, soy, lumber, corn and even live cattle.
 These markets have a heavy reliance on weather conditions in order to produce a strong harvest.
 As such, price volatility can depend heavily on seasonality factors.

 The main basis of any commodity price movement is supply and demand.
 To trade commodities successfully, it’s important to understand how supply and demand can be affected so you can try to anticipate and predict how the markets might react.

 The following factors are significant in influencing the supply and demand for commodities and can subsequently have a huge bearing on commodity price moves: